CIET trainer, Ali Syed shares a dilemma he often faces, and his recommendation for energy management professionals.

-Such variations in the electricity grid emission factors mandate special attention when investigating an energy management solution for a facility in a given location.
+Such variations in electricity grid emission factors mandate special attention when investigating an energy management solution for a facility in a given location.
 For example, in Alberta, for a given amount of electrical energy saved, the GHG emission reduction will be magnified compared to Newfoundland or Ontario.
 It is not the amount of saved energy that varies rather the GHG emissions resulting from variation in the local grid power source (e.g. high emitting coal or hydro or renewable energy).

-Any forward-thinking energy professional should consider the entire picture of energy management and not focus only on quickest payback but also quantify synergies that tie to the GHG emissions.
+Any forward-thinking energy professional should consider the entire picture of energy management and not focus only on the quickest payback but also quantify synergies that tie to the GHG emissions.

 To help your clients make the right decision, use more involved decision tools like life cycle GHG and costing analysis.
 It is straightforward to justify the energy and GHG management decisions with a multi-dimensional approach over a monotonic cost only yardstick.
 Such holistic energy conservation measures will result in long term sustainability and our fight against climate change.